How to Qualify for Licensure

 Who Must Take the Tests?

-In Wyoming, there are two teaching areas for which Wyoming requires applicants to pass the appropriate, approved Praxis® Subject Assessments (formerly the Praxis II® tests) to obtain initial licensure.
+In Wyoming, there are two teaching areas for which Wyoming requires applicants to pass the appropriate, approved Praxis® Subject Assessments to obtain initial licensure.
 Additional endorsements to the initial license may be added, via an alternate route, by taking the appropriate Praxis Subject Assessments for each area of certification you seek.

 All out-of-state applicants are required to submit a verification of work history and a copy of the applicant's current, valid educator license.